alequetzalli/GDI-Intro-to-Python/README.md

 Run the installer

-Now we want to install Jupyter notebooks so that we can run the workshop notebooks
+Now we want to install Jupyter notebooks so that we can run the class notebooks

 Open a command line window (Terminal on Mac or Powershell on Windows).
 At the command line type